shaps80/Abracadabra/README.md

 * Easily find all the Abracadabra references in your code and show them at runtime for user configuration
 * Layout support for both iPhone and iPad, including rotation

 Plus if you're including the entire library in your project, you even get the optional UI elements.
+In fact you don't even have to write any code to get started.
+Just include the POD and it will be used by default ;)

 <p style="text-align: center"><img src="Abracadabra.gif"></p>